Westminster Law School research

 Academics and PhD students at Westminster are contributing in many areas of international legal scholarship, including: international legal theory, international human rights law, the law of armed conflict, international law of the sea, international refugee law, peaceful settlement of international disputes, international energy law, United Nations law, international criminal law, nuclear non-proliferation law, cyber security law, and international environmental law.

-Westminster Law School is located in the heart of London and is a centre for study and research of European Union Law.
+Westminster Law School is located in the heart of London and is a centre for study and research of European and Comparative Law.

-Academics and PhD students at the Westminster Law School engage in research in many areas of European Union Law.
+Academics and PhD students at the Westminster Law School engage in research in many areas of European and Comparative Law.
 This includes, among others, matters of EU accession and withdrawal, the Charter of Fundamental Rights, economic governance, internal market, competition law and EU criminal law.

 Westminster Law and Theory Lab